top of page

 Specialist tribunals and interventions

 In the UK, a significant volume of civil judicial business is handled not in the ordinary, general courts, but by specialist tribunals.
-They consist of two or three members, chaired by someone legally qualified sitting with one or two ‘specialist’ members.
+They usually consist of two or three members, chaired by someone legally qualified sitting with one or two ‘specialist’ members.
 The specialist members are qualified in a discipline relevant to the business of the tribunal: for example, doctor, teacher, health professional, property surveyor, employer.

 Disputes in the following areas are handled by this means: mental health, education, immigration, employment, tax, property rental and even war pensions.
 There are others, these are just some examples.

 The idea is that the tribunal uses the specialist members as a way to avoid decisions being taken solely by tribunal members who are lawyers and who may (often will) find it difficult to understand technical matters.
 The legal chair runs the process, decides on legal questions and drafts the reasoned decision.
 The specialist member leads on technical matters.
-One interesting by-product is that many specialist members also understand the law, and as someone who has worked on specialist tribunals for 17 years, I am not too proud to admit to my preliminary view on the law having occasionally been challenged (politely of course) by a suggestion from a legally interested and experienced specialist member.
+One interesting by-product is that many specialist members also understand the law, and as someone who has worked on specialist tribunals for 20 years, I am not too proud to admit to my preliminary view on the law having occasionally been challenged (politely of course) by a suggestion from a legally interested and experienced specialist member.

 This system is an excellent and robust decision-making model.
 For present purposes, it is relevant since the tribunal is expected to be interventionist – to raise issues and pursue lines of enquiry which may not have been raised by the parties (or may have been raised but not pursued as far as might be seen as desirable).